CCOLLOT/management-repo/README.md

 + **Management Repo**:  ([link to repo](https://github.com/CCOLLOT/management-repo))
     + Contains:
-        + The self-service `create-microservice.yaml` github workflow to bootstrap an new microservice
+        + The self-service `create-microservice.yaml` github workflow to bootstrap a new microservice
             1. Step 1: Create a new Github Repository (the `New Microservice Repo`) and wait for the first image to be created.
             2. Step 2: Create an ArgoCD application  in the `Management Repository` (self commit) using a `default.yaml` template.
             + *NOTE: a more declarative approach could have been used to facilitate day-2 operations.
 For example, we could haved deployed a CRD to deploy a new Github repository instead of imperatively creating it.*